-The holiday was founded by the Indiana General Assembly in 1925.
-Locals celebrate it with pleasure to this day.
-Initially, settlers came to these lands and fought with local Indians until 1811.
-The battle was won and the state entered the Union on December 11, 1816.
+Indiana Day was founded by the Indiana General Assembly in 1925 and locals celebrate it with pleasure to this day.
+Initially, settlers came to these lands and fought with local Indians until 1811, when the battle was won and the state entered the Union on December 11, 1816.
 Today Indiana is a developed cultural center, with a range of amenities and a high-quality infrastructure consisting of highways, railways, and seaports.

-- 12 stagecoach routes passed along the National Road;
+- 12 stagecoach routes passed along the National Road.

-- the first newspaper was published in 1804;
+- The first newspaper was published in 1804.

-- famous racing events take place.
+- Famous racing events take place.

-How to celebrate
+How to take part

-When is Indiana Day celebrated in 2022?
+When is Indiana Day celebrated in 2023?

 Indiana Day is observed on November 16 each year.